Monstrik/ws-mock-server/README.md

 # Getting started

-ws-server lets you send through a socket connection data defined in a json file.
+ws-mock-server lets you send through a socket connection data defined in a json file.

 A js file can be used instead of a json in order to perform operations or send random stuff, such js should export an object.